reaktivity/nukleus-kafka.java/README.md

 - `fetch key` (optional): if specified then only messages whose message key matches this value will be sent back to the client.
 - `headers` (optional): if specified, each header (key and value) represents a condition which messages must match in order to be sent back to the client.
 All conditions must be met.
 For example, {{"header1", "value1"}, {"header2", "value2"}} means only messages containing headers "header1" and "header2" with values "value1" and "value2" respectively will be sent back to the client.

-### Data (reply stream from nukleus-kafka)
+### DATA (reply stream from nukleus-kafka)

-Each data frame represents the value of one Kafka message (a.k.a. record).
+Each DATA frame represents the value of one Kafka message (a.k.a. record).
 The extension data gives the high watermark offsets which could be used subsequently to fetch all messages following this message (if the client disconnect and reconnects later).

 ### Compacted Topics